adamzvolanek/DevRackDocs/installs/sonarr.md

 **Prerequisite**: Requires API Key from Jellyfin.

-Select 'Emby / Jellyfin' and name the Connection.
+Select 'Emby' and name the Connection.
 Fill in the fields as follows:

 - Check 'On Health Issue' and check the subsequent 'Include Health Warnings'
 - Host: Enter `jellyfin` (this is the same as the container_name in `jellyfin.yaml`)